0x6flab/zed-pylance/README.md

-# zed-pylance
+# zed-ruff

-Pylance extension for zed
+Ruff extension for zed